Salix alba ‘Silver Column’

 below: 'Silver Column' flowered for the first time in mid-May 2017,

 nine years after receiving our cuttings.
-It's a lady!
+She's a lady!

 left: in late October the new branches are covered with fine hairs, as are next springs catkin buds.
 These buds are not as flat as typical alba buds.